-Chaldal, the Dhaka-based grocery startup, finally gets into digital payment.
+Chaldal, the Dhaka-based grocery startup, has been working to get into digital payment.
 The company has created a separate entity called Chaldal Payments Limited and signed an agreement with BRAC Bank.
 Announcing the agreement BRAC Bank wrote in a LinkedIn post, “ChaldalPay will use the settlement services of BRAC Bank to facilitate transactions for its upcoming ChaldalPay e-wallet under the Payment Services Provider (PSP) license.
 This partnership will help customers of both organizations to enjoy smooth, reliable, and secure transactions conveniently.”

 On Chaldal’s part, digital payment is a predictable extension and a critical one to that.

 Payment is a critical part of the customer experience for companies like Chaldal.
 An e-wallet of its own means Chaldal will be able to better deal with refunds, offering discounts, and other benefits to customers.
 It also offers a competitive moat to the company allowing deeper integration across different parts of its operation, a new interaction point for customers thus new customer acquisition opportunities, and creating one more reason for customers to stick with Chaldal.

 Over the past years, Chaldal has made a number of diversification efforts within grocery and food.
 It has not only built a successful online grocery business but also built an end-to-end grocery supply chain creating a direct backward linkage with farmers as well as a forward linkage with smallholder retailers allowing it greater leverage in the grocery supply chain.
 Payment should help Chaldal better integrate its existing operation and reach out to a new customer base.